kmod-project/kmod/CONTRIBUTING.md

 When in doubt, or need a regresher, checking through the output of `git log` is highly recommended.

-## Commit tags
+## Commit tailers

-Commit messages, apart from stating why a particular change is made, can include a range of tags.
+Commit messages, apart from stating why a particular change is made, can include a range of trailers.

 ### Issues, feature requests

-Whenever a patch resolves a particular issue, be that one on our [GitHub tracker] or elsewhere, use the `Closes:` tag followed by the full URL.
+Whenever a patch resolves a particular issue, be that one on our [GitHub tracker] or elsewhere, use the `Closes:` trailer followed by the full URL.

     Closes: https://github.com/kmod-project/kmod/issues/65